Home » Great Lakes States Directory » Michigan Military History

 Michigan in World War I, and After

-Michigan in the World War: Military and Naval Honors of Michigan Men and Women – Michigan Military
+Michigan in the World War: Military and Naval Honors of Michigan Men and Women – World War I and Michigan

 Landrum, Charles H., comp.